 And that was the moment when Sarah made up her mind.

 Sarah joined the CSIRO Total Wellbeing Diet because she felt the CSIRO had an integrity she could trust.
-It also helped that her father had worked for the CSIRO and that she could get a refund of her fee when she completed the program successfully.
+It also helped that she could get a refund of her program fee when she completed the program successfully.
 It was pretty much love at first meal.

-"I loved the foods which were just simple, everyday things I could buy from the supermarket.
-I loved the way that I could choose to have different meals everyday but could also choose to swap meals so that I could eat the same thing," she says.
+"I love the foods which were just simple, everyday things I could buy from the supermarket.
+I love the way that I could choose to have different meals everyday but could also choose to swap meals so that I could eat the same thing," she says.